-There are 3 types:
+There are 2 main types:

 The doctor will ask about your symptoms and health history.
-Your answers and a skin exam will point to scleroderma.
-You may also have:
+A physical exam will be done.

 Scleroderma Research Foundation

 Localized scleroderma.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed... .
-Updated June 7, 2017.
-Accessed June 20, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/localized-scleroderma.
+Accessed December 1, 2020.

 Scleroderma.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: https://www.niams.nih.gov/health-topics/scleroderma.
-Accessed June 20, 2018.
+Accessed December 1, 2020.

 Systemic sclerosis.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T116347/Systemic-sclerosis.
-Updated March 22, 2018.
-Accessed June 20, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/systemic-sclerosis.
+Accessed December 1, 2020.